syncfusion-content/flutter-docs/Flutter/signaturepad/getting-started.md

 {% endtabs %}

-## Save as image in android and iOS platforms
+## Save as image in Android and iOS platforms

-You can save the signature drawn in the SignaturePad as an image using the toImage() method as show in the below code example in android and iOS platfroms.
+You can save the signature drawn in the SignaturePad as an image using the toImage() method as shown in the below code example in Android and iOS platforms.
 Since this toImage() method is defined in the state object of Signature Pad, you have to use a global key assigned to the Signature Pad instance to call this method.

 {% tabs %}
 {% highlight Dart %}